X-PYR 2020, RULES AND REGULATIONS

 Emergency parachute: EN 12491 or LTF 91/09

-Both the pilots and the assistants that wish to fly, have to hand over the documents that prove the certification of all the equipment they are planning to use.
+Both the pilot and the assistant that wish to fly, have to hand over the documents that prove the certification of all the equipment they are planning to use.
 The full equipment list must be handed over before the 1st of june 2018.

 7.2 The pilot should always walk/fly with a minimum amount of equipment.